GummiCode/personal-profile-react/README.md

 - Implement a single-page continuously scrolling React app
 - Practice styled-components
 - Include procedurally generated content
-- Land my first coding job
+- Demonstrate my current skill level

 ## Running the App
 The app is hosted on GitHub pages.
 It can be accessed at https://gummicode.github.io/personal-profile-react/